2021 NCAA Division I men's basketball tournament

 The 2021 NCAA Division I men's basketball tournament was a single-elimination tournament of 68 teams to determine the National Collegiate Athletic Association (NCAA) Division I men's college basketball national champion for the 2020–21 season.
-The 82nd edition of the tournament began play on March 18, 2021 in sites around the state of Indiana, and concluded with the championship game at Lucas Oil Stadium in Indianapolis on April 5, with the Baylor Bears defeating the previously undefeated Gonzaga Bulldogs 86–70 to earn the team's first ever title.
+The 82nd edition of the tournament began play on March 18, 2021, in sites around the state of Indiana, and concluded with the championship game at Lucas Oil Stadium in Indianapolis on April 5, with the Baylor Bears defeating the previously undefeated Gonzaga Bulldogs 86–70 to earn the team's first ever title.

 For logistical considerations surrounding the ongoing COVID-19 pandemic (which resulted in the cancellation of the previous year's tournament), the NCAA announced in January 2021 that all tournament games would be held in Indiana rather than at sites across the country.
-This was the first (and only) time in the history of the tournament that a single state has hosted it in its entirety.
+This was the only time in the history of the tournament to date that a single state has hosted it in its entirety.

-This marked the first time since 1976 that neither Duke nor Kentucky qualified for the tournament.
+This marked the first time since 1976 that neither Duke or Kentucky qualified for the tournament.
 It was also the first time since 1995 that Duke failed to make the tournament, breaking a streak of 24 consecutive appearances.
 America East champion Hartford and WAC champion Grand Canyon made their NCAA Tournament debuts.